-- Take inventory of your property and decide what you want to place in the living trust.
-You can put everything from stocks and mutual funds to family heirlooms and your boat into a living trust.
+- Take inventory of your property and decide what to place in the living trust: You can put everything from stocks and mutual funds to family heirlooms and your boat into a living trust.
 Also gather any corresponding paperwork, like records of home ownership, stock certificates and car titles.

-- Now it’s time to actually make the trust document.
-You can create a living trust using an online service, or you can find an attorney to guide you through the process.
+- Make the trust document: You can create a living trust using an online service, or you can find an attorney to guide you through the process.

-- Next you’ll need to sign the document in front of a notary public.
+- Get the document notarized: You’ll need to sign the document in front of a notary public.

-- Last but not least, you’ll need to fund the trust.
-Transfer the property you’ve determined you want included into the trust.
+- Fund the trust: Transfer the property you’ve determined you want included into the trust.
 This requires some paperwork.
 Again, hiring an attorney may be the best option for getting this done, as there are some risks with DIY estate planning.